Corrugated Cardboard Printmaking for Children

 Newspaper or disposable tablecloth for easy clean up

 Step 1.
-Prepare the blocks
+Prepare The Blocks

 The corrugated cardboard has three layers: the top paper layer, the center waffle layer, and the back paper layer.
 You can design something where you cut away two layers or just one, leaving the waffle lines.
 Cut the cardboard into squares just large enough to fit onto your chosen paper size.
 For instance, if your paper is 8.5 by 11 inches, don’t allow the cardboard to be longer than 7.5 inches on its longest side.
 That is so you have a margin when printing.
-Make sure you have not made any dints or dings with your scissors or fingernails while cutting, as these will show up in the final design.
+Make sure you have not made any dents or dings with your scissors or fingernails while cutting, as these will show up in the final design.

 Step 2.
-Create a design
+Create a Design

 Have your child or student create a design he/she likes first on a blank piece of paper.
 Newsprint or printer paper will work fine for this.
-Use pencil to make your design so that you can erase and make it just right.
+Use a pencil to make your design so that you can erase and make it just right.
 I like to trace my block plate onto the paper so I know exactly the dimensions I have to work with.

 Step 3.
-Trace onto block
+Trace Onto the Block

 Once you have a design you are happy with, trace it onto the cardboard using a pencil or pen and pressing right through your paper.
 To be sure the paper doesn’t slip or move while tracing, you can tape it down to the backside of the block plate.
 You can stab holes to make dots if you like or just trace lightly.
 After you remove the design paper, go over the tracing again with your pencil, to make a definite design.
 All the lines you press will print white, so keep that in mind.
 Once all your lines are created to your specifications, you are ready to cut.

 Cut the top layer of cardboard and peel away the paper where you want only the corrugated lines to show through.
 Then cut through the corrugated paper parts where you want nothing to show when printed.
-You can cut the paper layers of the cardboard using one side of your scissors or using a knife or X-acto blade.
+You can cut the paper layers of the cardboard using one side of your scissors or using a knife or Exacto blade.
 Once the parts you want to remove are peeled away you are ready to ink and print a proof.

 Step 4.
-Roll out the ink
+Roll Out the Ink

 I have seen this done with acrylic paint rather than printmakers ink before.
 To keep the acrylic paint wet long enough to work with (it dries fast, remember), you should mix an equal portion of glazing medium with it.
 Acrylic is what you would want to use to make permanent designs for cloth or T-shirts.
 Roll it out the same as with printmakers ink but work a little more quickly and deliberately if possible.